 - A library of 1,150+ Assessments, assessment reports, agreements, conceptual frameworks, glossaries, journal articles, e-learning content, etc.

-- The Assessment Report on Land Degradation and Restoration (2018, 748p., 48p. summary) – Provides a critical analysis of the state of knowledge regarding the importance, drivers, status, and trends of terrestrial ecosystems.
-The Report recognizes that combatting land degradation, which is a pervasive, systemic phenomenon occurring in all parts of the world, is an urgent priority in order to protect the biodiversity and ecosystem services that are vital to all life on Earth and to ensure human well-being.
+- The Assessment Report on Land Degradation and Restoration (2018, 748p., 48p. summary) – Provides a critical analysis of the state of knowledge regarding terrestrial ecosystems’ importance, drivers, status, and trends.
+The Report recognizes that combatting land degradation, a pervasive, systemic phenomenon occurring in all parts of the world, is an urgent priority to protect the biodiversity and ecosystem services vital to all life on Earth and to ensure human well-being.
 Current degradation “is negatively impacting the well-being of at least 3.2 billion people.”
-IPBES projects that 4 billion people will be living in drylands in 2050, with decreased land productivity and resulting socio-economic instability.
-The Report identifies a mix of governance options, policies and management practices that can help support stakeholders working at all levels to reduce the negative environmental, social and economic consequences of land degradation and to rehabilitate and restore degraded land.
+IPBES projects that 4 billion people will live in drylands in 2050, with decreased land productivity and socio-economic instability.
+The Report identifies a mix of governance options, policies, and management practices that can help support stakeholders working at all levels to reduce the negative environmental, social, and economic consequences of land degradation and to rehabilitate and restore degraded land.